statsmaths/stat209/_notes/class05-numeric-summaries.md

 - **public_transit** (dbl): proportion of workers commuting by public transit (0-100)
 - **time_0900_0959** (dbl): proportion of workers commuting to work between 9am and 10am (0-100)

+We will look more closely at this interesting dataset throughout the week.

 ### Measures of Central Tendency

+A common measurment of the *typical* value of a numeric variable is the average or mean, mathematically described by:

 $$ \text{mean}(x) = \frac{x_1 + x_2 + \cdots + x_n}{n} $$

+As we have seen, the function `mean` in R computes this summary for a numeric variable.
+Here is the average duration of commutes in the US metropolitan areas (in minutes):

 {% highlight r %}